 What Types of Damages Are Available to Wrongful Death Victims?

-Under Pennsylvania personal injury laws, accident victims are entitled to compensation to cover economic losses and non-economic damages.
+Under Pennsylvania personal injury laws, accident victims are entitled to compensation to cover economic damages and non-economic damages.
 The types of damages available in a wrongful death case are slightly different.

 The following types of damages may be available: